Pontius Pilate's wife: Name

-Roland Kany argues that the earliest extant reference to her as Claudia Procula is the Pseudo-Dexter Chronicle, a forgery first published in 1619.
-However, Tibor Grüll and Jill Carington Smith both assert that the name first appears in the works of Saint Jerome (347 to 430).
+Jill Carington Smith, seconded by Tibor Grüll, assert that the name first appears in the works of Saint Jerome (347 to 430).
+Roland Kany has however argued that the earliest extant reference to her as Claudia Procula is the Pseudo-Dexter Chronicle, a forgery first published in 1619.
 Ian Boxall writes that the name probably became Claudia Procula with Pseudo-Dexter "regular claims to the contrary notwithstanding."
 Claudia Procula was not an uncommon name in antiquity: the graves of several women named Claudia Procula have been uncovered, from Beirut (Roman Syria), Cyrene (Libya), and Patara (modern Turkey), and it is also a plausible name for a daughter of a certain Claudius Proculus named in a letter by the emperor Hadrian.

 The twelfth-century Syrian theologian Dionysius Bar-Salibi gives her name as Longina.
 In medieval drama Pilate's wife is often given names such as Livia or Pilatessa, and further variants are found in more recent works.